Authenticated Private Set Intersection: A Merkle Tree-Based Approach for Enhancing Data Integrity: Preliminaries

 \subsection{Oblivious Key-Value Store (OKVS)}

-The Oblivious Key-Value Store (OKVS) creates a special data structure which enables secure storage and retrieval of key-value pairs without revealing information about the keys or values, providing a critical building block for privacy-preserving data operations.
+The OKVS creates a special data structure which enables secure storage and retrieval of key-value pairs without revealing information about the keys or values, providing a critical building block for privacy-preserving data operations.

 Before defining OKVS, it is essential to first understand the basic concept of a Key-Value Store (KVS), which serves as the foundation for its construction. \begin{definition} A Key-Value Store (KVS) scheme is defined as $\mathrm{KVS} = (\mathrm{Encode_H}, \mathrm{Decode_H)}$, where \(H\) represents a set of Hash functions which indicate a specific mapping, \(\mathcal{K}\) is a set of keys, and \(\mathcal{V}\) is a set of values.
-The input to the KVS scheme consists of a set of key-value pairs \((k_i, v_i) \in K \times V\), where \(K \subset \mathcal{K}\) and \(V \subset \mathcal{V}\).
-A KVS scheme provides the following two algorithms: \begin{itemize} \item $\mathbf{Encode}_H$ $(\mathcal{K},\mathcal{V}) \to \{S,\perp\}$: This algorithm encodes a set of key-value pairs into a single object \(S\).
+The input to the KVS scheme consists of a set of key-value pairs \(\{(k_1,v_1),\dots,(k_n,v_n)\}\) where \((k_i,v_i) \in K \times V\) and \(K \subset \mathcal{K}\),\(V \subset \mathcal{V}\).
+A KVS scheme provides the following two algorithms: \begin{itemize} \item $\mathbf{Encode}_H$ $(K,V) \to \{S,\perp\}$: This algorithm encodes a set of key-value pairs into a single object \(S\).
 If the encoding process fails, it outputs an error indicator \(\perp\), which occurs with statistically small probability.

-\item $\mathbf{Decode}_H$ $(S, k) \to w$: Given an encoded object \(S\) and a key \(k \in \mathcal{K}\), this algorithm retrieves and outputs the value \(w = v \in \mathcal{V}\) if $(k, v) \in \{(k_i, v_i)\}_i$.
+\item $\mathbf{Decode}_H$ $(S, k) \to w$: Given an encoded object \(S\) and a key \(k \in \mathcal{K}\), this algorithm retrieves and outputs the value \(w = v \in \mathcal{V}\) if $(k, v) \in \{(k_i, v_i)\}_{i\in[n]}$.
 Otherwise, it outputs a randomly generated value \(w = r\). \end{itemize} \end{definition} The probability of the KVS $\mathrm{Encode}$ algorithm outputting \(\perp\) depends on the hash functions used in the data structure, i.e., the specific mapping relationship.
 For instance, if the key-value pairs are simply stored in a polynomial structure, the $\mathrm{Encode}$ algorithm will always succeed.
 According to the Lagrange interpolation theorem, \(n\) key-value pairs can always be represented and reconstructed using a polynomial of degree \(n-1\).

 Next, we will present the definition of the oblivious version of KVS and notice that the subscript $H$ in Encode and Decode will be omitted in the following content. \begin{definition} $\mathbf{Correctness:}$ For a KVS scheme $\mathrm{KVS} = (\mathrm{Encode,Decode})$, given the key-value pairs set $K \times V$ and security parameter $\lambda$, the scheme satisfies $\mathrm{Correctness}$ if the following holds: